Third attempt to ban same-sex marriage fails

 President Bush called the court's ruling "deeply troubling."

-In his State of the Union address last month, Bush said he was prepared to support a constitutional amendment to prevent "activist judges" from "redefining marriage by court order, without regard for the will of the people and their elected representatives."
+In his State of the Union address last month, Bush said he was prepared to support a constitutional amendment to prevent "activist judges" from "redefining marriage by court order."

 Press secretary Scott McClellan said the president is "committed to doing what is legally necessary. ...
 If necessary, he will support a constitutional amendment."